locxter/jgswpzzlbt/README.md

 ## How it works

-The process of solving a jigsaw puzzle automatically involves the following six major steps:
+The process of solving a jigsaw puzzle automatically involves the following major steps:

-1. Locating all the randomly positioned pieces.
+1. Locating the somewhat randomly positioned parts.
-2. Moving each piece to a known position inside a predefined matrix.
+2. Creating detailed pictures of all the parts.
-3. Creating detailed pictures of all the pieces.
+3. Moving the parts to known positions inside a predefined matrix.
-4. Locating each piece in the provided overview picture of the puzzle.
+4. Locating each part in the provided overview picture of the puzzle.
 5. Translating the digital positions to a real world ones.
 6. Moving all the pieces to their final position.